xamarin/web-tests/README.md

   Full path name of the `Xamarin.AsyncTests.Console.exe` assembly.

 * "Test Suite"
-  Full path name of the platform-specific test suite (for instance `Xamarin.WebTests.Console.dll`).
+  Full path name of the platform-specific test suite (for instance `Xamarin.WebTests.TestProvider.dll`).

 * "Arguments"
   Optional arguments to be passed to the launcher.